Major disruptions and roadworks are listed via an interactive map on the NSW Live Traffic website at: www.livetraffic.com

 Gibson Way is currently open, with caution, between Quambone and Burrima Boardwalk for high-clearance vehicles only.
 Drivers will encounter water up to 330mm across this unsealed road near Monkeygar Creek.
 Vehicles with low clearance should not travel this road but may travel between Coonamble and Burrima Boardwalk via Warren (sealed road) or Carinda (sealed and unsealed).

-Unsealed roads within the Local Government Area are open to all traffic.
+Unsealed roads within the Local Government Area are open to all traffic, with drivers advised to exercise caution.

 When local unsealed roads are closed to travel, primary producers are kindly requested to reschedule the movement of heavy vehicles until the unsealed sections of the route between their properties and the sealed road network has thoroughly dried out.
 This includes the movement of headers between properties using unsealed local roads.